hemilshah99316/Walmart_Sales_Data_Analysis_With_SQL/README.md

-# 🛒✨ Walmart Sales Data Analysis Using SQL
+# 🛒✨ Walmart Sales Data Analysis Using SQ

 Welcome to the **Walmart Sales Data Analysis** project, where we explore and gain insights from Walmart's sales data using **Microsoft SQL Server**.
 The dataset is an Excel file that captures various transactional details, including customer behavior, product performance, and more.